 - Wrap the slice into a small funnel.

 - Place a cherry in the middle.

 - Skewer the two fruits together.

 04 of 07

-The thicker pulp of the wedge gives a drinker the option to squeeze more juice into the drink while they drink.
+The thicker pulp of the wedge gives a drinker the option to squeeze more juice into the cocktail as they drink.
 It also adds a consistent flavor from the first sip to the last when the wedge is dropped into the glass.

 05 of 07